-One of the 20 winningest coaches in NCAA history, Papa joined the 900-win club Feb.
-20, 2009, in a victory over Cal State-Fullerton.
-In her remarkable 29-year coaching career, she has compiled a 1,051-569-5 record, including a 1,022-554-2 mark as head coach at Carolina.
+Ranked 11th in the nation all time and fifth among active Division I head coaches, Papa joined the 900-win club on Feb.
+21, 2009, in a victory over Oregon State.
+In her remarkable 33-year head coaching career, she has compiled a 1,187-656-5 record, including a 1,158-641-5 mark in 31 years as head coach at Carolina.

-Christine Kubin earned Academic All-America honors in 1995 and `96, and nine other Tar Heels have been named to the Academic All-America All-District team.
-Players who have earned that honor are Jenny Reed (1989), Julie O’Shields (1992), Lynnae Flynn (1993), Kubin (1994), Colleen Lefferts (1999), Beth Olen (2000), Sarah Young (2001, `02), Anna Tharrington (2003), Jessica Graziano (2004) and Anna Evans (2006, `07).
-In 2010, Stephanie Murad and senior Brittany Robinson were named NFCA Scholar Athletes and senior Kelli Wheeler was also named an NFCA Scholar Athlete in 2011 and 2012.
+In addition to success on the field, Papa’s program is known for excellence in the classroom.
+Christine Kubin earned Academic All-America honors in 1995 and 1996, and 10 other Tar Heels have earned a total of 15 Academic All-District selections.
+Players who have earned that honor are Jenny Reed (1989), Julie O’Shields (1992), Lynnae Flynn (1993), Kubin (1994, ‘95, ‘96), Colleen Lefferts (1999), Beth Olen (2000), Sarah Young (2001, `02), Anna Tharrington (2003), Jessica Graziano (2004) and Anna Evans (2006, `07) and Stephanie Murad (2010).

 Prior to arriving in Chapel Hill, Papa spent two seasons as head volleyball and softball coach at Susquehanna University.
 Her 1985 softball squad compiled a 16-8 record, won its conference division and qualified for the Middle Atlantic Conference Championship.
 Papa’s duties at Susquehanna also included working as the women’s intramural coordinator, a physical education instructor and the school’s primary recruiter for women’s athletics.
 She served as an assistant softball coach at St. John’s University from 1981-83 after spending one year as an assistant coach at UNC Greensboro while she worked toward a master’s degree in physical education.
 Papa earned a bachelor’s degree in physical education from the University of Connecticut in 1979.
 She played four seasons of softball for the Huskies and was co-captain her junior and senior seasons.
 Papa’s playing career also encompassed stints with ASA Major Fast Pitch teams including the Franklin Coronets (West Haven, Conn.) and the Waterford (Conn.)
 Mariners.